-Long-term effects of cancer treatment of childhood leukemia
+Late and long-term effects of treatment of childhood leukemia

-Because of major advances in treatment, more children treated for cancer (including leukemia) are now living into adulthood.
-With childhood cancer survivors living longer, their health as they get older has come more into focus in recent years.
+Because of major advances in treatment, most children treated for leukemia are now living into adulthood, so their health as they get older has come more into focus in recent years.

-Just as the treatment of childhood cancer requires a very specialized approach, so does follow-up and monitoring for late effects of treatment.
+Just as the treatment of childhood leukemia requires a very specialized approach, so does follow-up and monitoring for late effects of treatment.
 The earlier problems are recognized, the more likely it is they can be treated effectively.

-Childhood leukemia survivors are at risk, to some degree, for several possible late effects of their cancer treatment.
+Childhood leukemia survivors are at risk, to some degree, for several possible late effects of their treatment.
 This risk depends on a number of factors, such as the type of leukemia, the type of treatments they received, dosages of cancer treatment, and age at the time of treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team so you know what to watch for and report to the doctor.

 Treatment that includes radiation therapy to the brain may affect learning ability in some children, as might some types of chemotherapy.
 Because of this, doctors try to limit treatments that could affect the brain (including radiation) as much as possible.

-Survivors of childhood leukemia often suffer from emotional or psychological problems.
+Some survivors of childhood leukemia might have emotional or psychological problems.
 They also may have some problems with normal functioning and schoolwork.
 These can often be helped with support and encouragement.